lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Protected-Compressed-CONTENT title='Protected and Inner SCHC Compressed CONTENT Response'}

-For the flag bits, a number of compression methods have been shown to be
+For the flag bits, some SCHC compression methods are
-useful depending on the application.
+useful, depending on the application.
 The simplest alternative is to
 provide a fixed value for the flags, combining MO equal and CDA not-
 sent.
 This saves most bits but could prevent flexibility.
 Otherwise,
-match-mapping could be used to choose from an interested number of configurations to the exchange.
+match-mapping could be used to choose from an interesting number of configurations for the exchange.
 Otherwise, MSB could be used to mask off the 3 hard-coded most
 significant bits.

-Note that fixing a flag bit will limit the choice of CoAP Options that can be used in the exchange, since their values are dependent on certain options.
+Note that fixing a flag bit will limit CoAP Options choice that can be used in the exchange since their values are dependent on certain options.

-The piv field lends itself to having a number of bits masked off with MO MSB and CDA LSB.
-This could be useful in applications where the message frequency is low such as that found in LPWAN technologies.
-Note that compressing the sequence numbers effectively reduces the maximum amount of sequence numbers that can be used in an exchange.
+The piv field lends itself to having some bits masked off with MO MSB and CDA LSB.
+This could be useful in applications where the message frequency is low such as  LPWAN technologies.
+Note that compressing the sequence numbers effectively reduces the maximum number of sequence numbers used in an exchange.
 Once this amount is exceeded, the OSCORE keys need to be re-established.

 The size s included in the kid context field MAY be masked off with CDA MSB.
-The rest of the field could have additional bits masked off, or have the whole field be fixed with MO equal and CDA not-sent.
+The rest of the field could have additional bits masked off or have the whole field be fixed with MO equal and CDA not-sent.
 The same holds for the kid field.

 {{Fig-Outer-Rules}} shows a possible set of Outer Rules to compress the Outer Header.